Grant Funding for the Music Room

-"We use the barred percussion instruments (xylophones, glockenspiels, etc) a lot in the music classroom.
-We use them for improvisation, singing games, accompaniment patterns, melodic practice, and so much more.
-However, I have several students with physical disabilities who aren't able to sit down on the ground or wheel themselves up to the instrument.
-The instruments we currently have are top-of-the-line and so versatile, but sadly they're hard for my students in wheelchairs to play.
+“We use the barred percussion instruments (xylophones, glockenspiels, etc) a lot in the music classroom.
+We use these instruments for improvisation, singing games, accompaniment patterns, melodic practice, and so much more.
+However, I have several students with physical disabilities who aren’t able to sit down on the ground or wheel themselves up to the instrument.
+The instruments we currently have are top-of-the-line and so versatile, but sadly they’re hard for my students in wheelchairs to play.
 Adaptive instruments are special instruments made specifically for students with disabilities.
-These instruments come with stands and special adaptations so that anyone can play them no matter their physical disability.
-I want my students to feel that they are part of the group and I don't want the limitations of our instruments to stand in the way."
+These instruments come with stands, specialized mallets/sticks, and other adaptations so that anyone can play the instrument no matter their physical disability.
+I want my students to feel that they are part of the group and I don’t want the limitations of our instruments to stand in the way.”

 Take away: “KISS: Keep It Simple Student”

 It’s easy to forget that your grant proposal is going to be sitting in the hands of a human somewhere.
 Especially when you’re asking for money from big corporations, foundations, or national groups it’s easy to forget that humans will be handling the application.
-When you go onto the Shell Oil Company website and look for grants and think about what a vast organization Shell is, it's easy to forget that even if you submit a grant application to them, you're submitting it to a person at the organization, not the organization itself.
-Sometimes when you are writing out your budget and compiling your essay about the impact of the grant, you can slip into technical mode.
-In trying to be persuasive and give all the facts you can sometimes lose sight of the personal interest in the grant itself.
+When you go on to the website for the Shell Oil Company to look for grants it’s easy to forget that even if you submit a grant application to the vast multi-national company that is Shell, you’re submitting it to a person at the organization not the organization itself.
+When working on a grant application budget or compiling your essay about the impact of the grant it’s possible to accidentally slip into technical mode.
+In trying to be persuasive and give all the facts it’s easy to lose sight of the personal interest in the grant itself.

 So, don’t forget that the grant foundation board that will review your application is really just a group of normal people who come together to do their work.
 Write your application with the idea in mind that it’s going to sit in the hands of a real human being.
 I remember reading on the website of Chamber Music America that “All fundraising is personal fundraising.”
 It’s a good reminder as we work to make our proposal heard.